Want to know more about the Alberta Indigenous Games?

 It has been recognized that today’s Aboriginal youth are the largest growing segment of Canada’s population and that they are a risk to a variety of social issues including poverty; health concerns such as a sedentary lifestyle, type II diabetes, heart disease and fetal alcohol syndrome.
 Excessive rates of incarceration; suicide; substance abuse unemployment and high school dropouts continue to plague the rural and urban Aboriginal community.

-August 15-19, 2018 will bring together Indigenous youth from across Alberta to engage in one week of competitive team sports, traditional games, special events, education, and cultural connection.
-The 5th overall Games will honour the spirit of the late plan Allan Ross who was the founder of the Alberta Indigenous Games.
+August 13-20th, 2020 will bring together Indigenous youth from across Alberta to engage in one week of competitive team sports, traditional games, special events, education, and cultural connection.
+The 7th overall Games will again honour the spirit of the late plan Allan Ross who was the founder of the Alberta Indigenous Games.

 Ross based the philosophy of the games around the teachings of Dr. Martin Broken Leg’s “Circle of Courage” philosophy which consist of: Generosity, Independence, Belonging and Spirituality.